What am I doing?

 In my first version of the animation, I used my standard approach,

-but this somehow made the piece look more complicated that it sounded (and, I thought, more complicated than it is).
+but this made the piece look more complicated than it sounded (and, I thought, more complicated than it actually is).

 That is, all the notes of the melody would be in one group, regardless of what instrument was playing it or what octave it was playing in.